Symphony No. 9 in D minor, Op. 125

 The Ninth Symphony, forming and dissolving before our ears in its beauty and terror and simplicity and complexity, is itself Beethoven’s embrace for the millions, from East to West, high to low, naive to sophisticated.
 When the bass soloist speaks the first words in the finale, an invitation to sing for joy, the words come from Beethoven, not Schiller.
 It’s the composer talking to everybody, to history.
 There’s something singularly moving about that moment when Beethoven greets us person to person, with glass raised, and hails us as friends.

-Jan Swafford is a prizewinning composer and writer whose books include Beethoven: Anguish and Triumph; Johannes Brahms: A Biography; The Vintage Guide to Classical Music, and Language of the Spirit: An Introduction to Classical Music.
-An alumnus of the Tanglewood Music Center, where he studied composition, he is currently working on a biography of Mozart.
+Jan Swafford is a prizewinning composer and writer whose most recent book, published in December 2020, is Mozart: The Reign of Love.
+His other acclaimed books include Beethoven: Anguish and Triumph, Johannes Brahms: A Biography, The Vintage Guide to Classical Music, and Language of the Spirit: An Introduction to Classical Music.
+He is an alumnus of the Tanglewood Music Center, where he studied composition.